localstack/docs/content/en/references/lambda-v2-provider.md

 In the old provider, lambda functions were executed within the LocalStack container in the local executor mode.
 This was mostly used as a fallback if the Docker socket was not available in the LocalStack container.
 Hence, many users unintentionally used the local executor mode despite configuring `LAMBDA_EXECUTOR=docker`.
-The new provider requires no such configuration and now behaves equivalent to the old `docker-reuse` executor.
+The new provider requires no such configuration and now behaves like the old `docker-reuse` executor.

 **No container restart after each invocation:**
 Lambda containers are reused between invocations.